-Mexican immigrants to the US not as healthy as believed, study findsDecember 3rd, 2012 in Health /
+Mexican immigrants to the US not as healthy as believed, study findsDecember 3, 2012 in Medicine & Health / Health

 Immigrants who come to the United States from Mexico arrive with a significant amount of undiagnosed disease, tempering previous findings that immigrants are generally healthier than native-born residents, according to a new study.